Erfan-0/Erfan-0/README.md

-# 👋 Hey there, I'm Erfan, Just a regular programmer.
+# 👋 Hey there, I'm Erfan
 ---
 ## 🚀 About Me
 - 💻 Mainly working with **Python** for my projects.
 - 🤖 Developing **Telegram bots** and automation tools.